MUTOR-2/ScienceOfMusic/_units/06/index.md

 (Max Patch by Víctor Gutiérrez John MacCallum and Georg Hajdu)

-_you can have access to all MUTOR interacive Max patches when you download the maxpatches folder inside the [MUTOR github repository](https://github.com/MUTOR-2/ScienceOfMusic) and include it in the Max search path._
+_you can have access to all MUTOR interactive Max patches when you download the maxpatches folder inside the [MUTOR github repository](https://github.com/MUTOR-2/ScienceOfMusic) and include it in the Max search path._

 {% include unit_postamble.md %}